Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Directed Acyclic Graphs

 \subsection{Sufficient condition}

-First, similarly to the linear case and the additive model, we will analyze the role of the sources and sinks in the identifiability of DAGs for the non-additive model \eqref{eq:general_nonlinear} characterized by node functions that are not necessarily separable in edge functions.
+First, we will analyze the role of the sources and sinks in the identifiability of DAGs in the model \eqref{eq:general_nonlinear}.

 \begin{lemma} The outgoing edges of sources are not identifiable if the sources are not excited.
 The excitation of sinks is never necessary for the identifiability of the network.
-The measurement of sources is never necessary. \end{lemma} \begin{proof} The measurement of an out-neighbor $j$ of the source $i$ provides the output:
+The measurement of sources is never necessary. \end{lemma} \begin{proof} Without loss of generality, let us consider that the node 1 is a source and $j$ is an out-neighbor of 1.
+The measurement of $j$ provides the output